doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 Let's skip a few levels and jump to krypton4.
 This level has enough complexity to show the value of Copilot.

-> Note: The true key is masked throughout this article in accordance with [OverTheWire's rules](https://overthewire.org/rules).
+> Note: This article masks the true key under [OverTheWire's rules](https://overthewire.org/rules).

 After logging in, we see the following files: